Ken Barlow: Relationships

-Ken is renowned for having had multiple relationships with women during his time in Coronation Street.
+Ken is known for having had multiple relationships with women during his time in Coronation Street.
 Discussing this, author Hobson has suggested that Ken's numerous relationships could give the impression that the character is a lothario or a great romantic; however, Hobson noted that this would be inaccurate as Ken is "neither a great romantic nor someone with whom you would be wise to trust your romantic or emotional future.
 In fact, he is one of the characters about whom audiences would tend to want to warn any female characters to 'stay away, it'll end in tears'".
 Roache feels that Ken's approach to romance early in his tenure belied his educated, intellectual affectations, and revealed him to be a typical "northern working-class man at heart."
 He explained: "[Ken] was the sort who wanted to have a wife who would stay at home, look after the kids and make sure the house was run smoothly, while he went off to work to pursue a career.
 It was very old-fashioned in many ways, but he could never see it that way and it was often left to the women he had relationships with to remind him of that trait in his character."

 Ken's many relationships have been marred by infidelities.
 Despite being generally "well-meaning", Roache assessed that for the first two decades of Coronation Street, Ken had a ruthless streak where women were involved.
 While he has since mellowed somewhat, he was initially a "sensitive, thinking chauvinist who liked the idea of having a wife who was always there for him, but at the same time [...] found nothing wrong with flirting or going off with another woman."
 ITV publicity referred to the number of relationships and flings he has had, stating "This could take a while ...
 Ken has had more girlfriends than most of the Street's male residents put together."
 Between the periods of 1960 and 2007, Ken married four times and dated 27 women, including a character played by the then unknown actress Joanna Lumley, who played headmaster's daughter Elaine Perkins in 1973.